Degree: Linguistics MA

 Prior to this postdoctoral fellowship, I worked as a content writer for English Connect with BYU-Pathway Worldwide.
 When I was a PhD student, I was a Bilinski dissertation fellow, I worked as a researcher for the Catalog of Endangered Languages (endangeredlanguages.com) for three years, and I taught a course in Linguistics at the University of Hawaii.

 Future goals/plans: I am primarily interested in historical linguistics, language typology, morphology, and language endangerment.
 The postdoctoral fellowship is a two-year position.
 In addition to research for the fellowship, I am working on several independent projects which I intend to publish as papers.
-These include follow-up research on language nests, various aspects of the Linguistics typology of numeral systems, methods in Linguistics typology studies, historical changes in Berber/Amazigh languages (Afroasiatic languages in North Africa), and methodological interactions between Linguistics and Archaeology.
-Over the next one to two years, I intend to continue research and to apply for academic positions in Linguistics.
+These include follow-up research on language nests, various aspects of the linguistic typology of numeral systems, methods in linguistic typology studies, historical changes in Berber/Amazigh languages (Afroasiatic languages in North Africa), and methodological interactions between linguistics and archaeology.
+Over the next one to two years, I intend to continue research and to apply for academic positions in linguistics.

-Advice for future students: As much as possible, learn technological skills, software, and programs that facilitate Linguistic research (e.g. LaTex, Python, R), statistics, and/or Corpus Linguistics (how to create your own corpora).
-These can help in Linguistic research as well as increase your marketability.
+Advice for future students: As much as possible, learn technological skills, software, and programs that facilitate linguistics research (e.g. LaTex, Python, R), statistics, and/or corpus linguistics (how to create your own corpora).
+These can help in linguistics research as well as increase your marketability.
 A career outside of academia can be good and rewarding.
 If you want a career in academia, publish as much as possible and as soon as possible.